 Agentic workflows and policy evaluation

-Agentic workflows refer to autonomous agents that reason over data, apply pricing rules, detect anomalies, and trigger remediation actions.
+Agentic workflows enable autonomous agents to reason over data, apply pricing rules, detect anomalies, and trigger remediation actions.
 These agents operate within a policy engine that encodes tariffs, occupancy rules, and regulatory constraints.
 The orchestration layer coordinates these agents, ensuring idempotence and traceability of decisions.

 Time-series data management and analytics